eaasi/user-handbook/source/guide/publishing.rst

 .. _replication:

-How to replicate published Base and Software Environments to a local node
+How to replicate published Base Environments to a local node
 =========================================================================

 In the *Remote* sub-section of the environments overview, locate the selected environment from another node to